What Is SEM?

 You can also use the tool to simply identify duplicate keywords and remove them directly from your Google Ads account.

-Write Solid Ad Copy
+Write Compelling Ad Copy for SEM

 Now that you have all the building blocks to create a successful SEM campaign, let’s dive into the last part: writing your ad.